-Ambassador Frederick (Rick) Barton of Maine is the Assistant Secretary of State for Conflict and Stabilization Operations and the Coordinator for Reconstruction and Stabilization.
-Prior to this position, Mr. Barton served as Senior Advisor to the Secretary of State on Conflict and Stabilization.
+Ambassador Rick Barton of Maine is the Assistant Secretary of State for Conflict and Stabilization Operations and the Secretary of State’s senior advisor on conflict and stabilization.

-The new Bureau is responsible for driving the State Department’s efforts to improve U.S. government effectiveness in preventing conflict and addressing crises.
-Mr. Barton leads a team of nearly 200, who are focused on a few countries of special importance or where innovative initiatives can further locally-driven solutions.
+The Bureau is responsible for driving the State Department’s efforts to improve U.S. government effectiveness in preventing cycles of violent conflict and addressing crises.
+Mr. Barton leads a team of 160, who are focused on a few countries of special importance or where catalytic initiatives can further locally-driven solutions.

-From 2009-2011 Ambassador Barton served in New York as the U.S. Representative to the Economic and Social Council of the United Nations (ECOSOC), working on development, peacebuilding, climate change, and human rights.
-During that time, Mr. Barton was actively engaged in the creation of UN Women, the advancement of the UN Peacebuilding Commission, the Millennium Development Goals summit, the suspension of Libya’s voting rights on the UN Human Rights Commission, Haiti’s post-earthquake reconstruction, Democracy Fund initiatives, and efforts to better align U.S. and UN development country programs.
+Previously Ambassador Barton served in New York as the U.S. Representative to the Economic and Social Council of the United Nations (ECOSOC), working on development, peacebuilding, climate change, and human rights.
+During that time, he was actively engaged in the creation of UN Women, the advancement of the UN Peacebuilding Commission, the Millennium Development Goals summit, the suspension of Libya’s voting rights on the UN Human Rights Commission, Haiti’s post-earthquake reconstruction, Democracy Fund initiatives, and efforts to better align U.S. and UN development country programs.

-The leadership positions he held in this field include Co-Director of the Post-Conflict Reconstruction Project at the Center for Strategic and International Studies (CSIS), Deputy High Commissioner of the United Nations Refugee Agency (UNHCR) in Geneva, Switzerland, and founding director of the United States Agency for International Development’s Office of Transition Initiatives.
+The leadership positions he held in this field include co-director of the Post-Conflict Reconstruction Project at the Center for Strategic and International Studies (CSIS), deputy high commissioner of the United Nations Refugee Agency (UNHCR) in Geneva, and founding director of the United States Agency for International Development’s Office of Transition Initiatives (OTI).
 Mr. Barton taught for five years at Princeton’s Woodrow Wilson School, where he was the Frederick Schultz Professor.

-Mr. Barton served on the Smart Power Commission, as an expert adviser to the Iraq Study Group, led conflict-related working groups at the United States Institute of Peace and for the Princeton Project on National Security.
+He served on the Smart Power Commission, as an expert adviser to the Iraq Study Group, and led conflict-related working groups at the United States Institute of Peace and for the Princeton Project on National Security.

-Ambassador Barton graduated from Harvard College, earned his Masters in Business Administration from Boston University, and was honored with a Doctorate by Wheaton College of Massachusetts.
+Ambassador Barton has a B.A. from Harvard College and an MBA from Boston University, and he was honored with a doctorate by Wheaton College of Massachusetts.
 As the children of American diplomats, Mr. Barton and his brothers lived in Argentina, Spain, the Dominican Republic, Bolivia, and Mexico.